LehuyH/slasho/README.md

 }
 ```
 ### Writing Events
-Events are very similar to commands and can be loaded via config.eventDir or an array of events in config.
-Slasho handles the execution of all base discord.js events, you can create and call your own custom events on the fly as well.
-Check the docs for more info on that.
+Events, like commands, can be loaded using config.eventDir or an array of events in config.
+Slasho handles the execution of all base discord.js events, and you can also create and call custom events on the fly.
+More information can be found in the docs.
 ```ts
 import { Event, ClientEvents } from "discord-slasho";